(Juice – Salsa – Sauces – Tomatoes with Okra)

 Process: In a boiling water bath for 15 minutes for pints.

 - Reynolds, Susan and Paulette Williams.
 So Easy to Preserve.
-Revised 2006 by Elizabeth Andress and Judy Harrison.
+Reviewed and reprinted 2018 by Elizabeth Andress and Judy Harrison.
 Cooperative Extension Service.
 The University of Georgia.